006mi4/gotale/README.md

 3. Choose a port (default: 5520)
 4. Click "Create Server"
 5. The system will:
-   - Create server directory
+   - Create the server directory
    - Copy game files (or prompt for download)
-   - Add server to database
+   - Add the server to the database

 ### Managing Servers